Muszic/SMTP-Email-Server/README.md

 - Tabbed interface for easy navigation between composing and reading emails
 - Real-time validation of email addresses with visual feedback
 - Status bar for operation feedback
+- Email deletion with confirmation dialog to prevent accidental deletions

+### Database Storage

+- Emails are stored in a SQLite database for improved searchability and performance
+- Database functionality is implemented in the `email_db.py` module
+- The system provides backward compatibility with the file-based storage system
+- Email read status tracking is available in database mode
+- Search functionality allows finding emails by content or subject
+- Emails can be permanently deleted from both the database and file system

 ## Troubleshooting